space-wizards/docs/src/en/space-station-14/departments/atmos/proposals/station-air-recirculation.md

 This system allows the cooling or heating of the station's air to standard temperature, which is then sent to the station's distro.

 Below is a visual flowchart of the gas mixing chamber, describing a potential solution to the problem:

+(This image describes the system quite well, but the mixing chamber has major flaws that must be corrected.
+The underlying principle stays the same.)

 ![image](https://github.com/user-attachments/assets/1f2c42a9-801b-48c6-bded-47537b7bac30)